moonsharp-devs/moonsharp_org/faq.md

 ##### Can I help edit this website ?
 How was the website built ?

 Sure!
-Just fork [https://github.com/xanathar/moonsharp_org](https://github.com/xanathar/moonsharp_org) on GitHub.
+Just fork [https://github.com/moonsharp-devs/moonsharp_org](https://github.com/moonsharp-devs/moonsharp_org) on GitHub.

 It's a website built using [Jekyll](http://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).

-Send me a merge request after the edits have been done.
+Send us a merge request after the edits have been done.

 ##### Can I help the project ?

 Again, sure!
-Just fork [https://github.com/xanathar/moonsharp](https://github.com/xanathar/moonsharp) on GitHub.
+Just fork [https://github.com/moonsharp-devs/moonsharp](https://github.com/moonsharp-devs/moonsharp) on GitHub.

-Send me a merge request after the edits have been done.
+Send us a merge request after the edits have been done.